I love to use computation to understand the world. Like any good physicist, I branched into interdisciplinary problems.

 A summary of what I have been up to since 2014

-Oct 2022-now: I joined AWS as a research scientist
+2022-now: I joined AWS as a research scientist in the Network capacity planning org.

 Here is my first paper from the night science project

-2021-2022: I joined Coda Biotherapeutics, Inc. There we focus on designing chemogentics approaches
+2021-2022: I joined Coda Biotherapeutics, Inc. There we focused on designing chemogentics approaches

 for the treatment of neurological disorders including epilepsy and pain.
 Have a look at our website to learn more about my company https://www.codabiotherapeutics.com/